I2C: Design

 Note that the bit rates are quoted for the transfers between controller (master) and target (slave) without clock stretching or other hardware overhead.
 Protocol overheads include a target address and perhaps a register address within the target device, as well as per-byte ACK/NACK bits.
 Thus the actual transfer rate of user data is lower than those peak bit rates alone would imply.
 For example, if each interaction with a target inefficiently allows only 1 byte of data to be transferred, the data rate will be less than half the peak bit rate.

-The number of nodes which can exist on a given I2C bus is limited by the address space and also by the total bus capacitance of 400 pF, which restricts practical communication distances to a few meters.
+The number of nodes that can exist on a given I2C bus is limited by the address space and also by the total bus capacitance of 400 pF, which restricts practical communication distances to a few meters.
 The relatively high impedance and low noise immunity requires a common ground potential, which again restricts practical use to communication within the same PC board or small system of boards.